Check out some of Colombia’s best, little-known destinations.

 Capurganá and Sapzurro are two tiny villages on the Colombian border with Panama.
 Although they are only accessible by boat, the towns make the trip worthwhile with their glittery stretches of white-sand beaches, crystal-clear waters, and virgin jungles.

 It could take several lifetimes to explore all the sites, sounds, and experiences Colombia has to offer—but this list is a good place to start.
-And if you want a comfy, modern home base in Bogotá, Medellín, Cali, or Cartagena to return to after your adventuring, Lifeafar has got you covered.
+And if you want a comfy, modern home base in Bogotá, Medellín or Cali to return to after your adventuring, Lifeafar has got you covered.
 Book a luxury furnished apartment in the best neighborhoods of Colombia’s most exciting cities today, and follow us on Instagram for more travel inspiration and ideas.